matter-labs/era-contracts/docs/Overview.md

 ##### L2SharedBridge

-The L2 counterpart of the L1 WETH bridge.
+The L2 counterpart of the L1 Shared bridge.

+- `withdraw` - initiate a withdrawal by burning funds on the contract and sending a corresponding message to L1.
+- `finalizeDeposit` - finalize the deposit and mint funds on L2.

-For withdrawals, the contract receives ETH from the L2 WETH bridge contract, wraps it into WETH, and sends the WETH to the L1 recipient.
+For WETH withdrawals, the contract receives ETH from the L2 WETH bridge contract, wraps it into WETH, and sends the WETH to the L1 recipient.

 #### ValidatorTimelock